Respected All,

 From India, Mumbai

-Though both are Central Legislations, the concurrent jurisdiction of both the Central & State Governments automatically gets ousted because of the coverage of the PE's establishment under the Central Government.
+Though both are Central legislations, the concurrent jurisdiction of both the Central & State governments automatically gets ousted because of the coverage of the PE's establishment under the Central government.

-Automatically, the Central rates would be applicable, if they are more.
+Automatically, the Central rates would be applicable if they are more.
 If less, paying at higher rates is not a violation.
 But, if subsequent revision of Central rates is more, automatically those rates have to be adopted.

-Besides once the Central Government becomes the appropriate Government, the State enforcement machinery has no jurisdiction over the establishment under both the laws.
+Besides, once the Central government becomes the appropriate government, the State enforcement machinery has no jurisdiction over the establishment under both the laws.

 From India, Salem

-Though both are Central Legislations, the concurrent jurisdiction of both the Central & State Governments automatically gets ousted because of the coverage of the PE's establishment under the Central Government.
+Though both are Central legislations, the concurrent jurisdiction of both the Central & State governments automatically gets ousted because of the coverage of the PE's establishment under the Central government.

-Automatically, the Central rates would be applicable, if they are more.
+Automatically, the Central rates would be applicable if they are more.
 If less, paying at higher rates is not a violation.
 But, if subsequent revision of Central rates is more, automatically those rates have to be adopted.

-Besides once the Central Government becomes the appropriate Government, the State enforcement machinery has no jurisdiction over the establishment under both the laws.
+Besides, once the Central government becomes the appropriate government, the State enforcement machinery has no jurisdiction over the establishment under both the laws.

 From India, Salem

-So, the Appropriate Government is Central Government only if the establishment falls within sub-section (i) and for all others it is State Government.
-Going by the Golden Rule of interpretation, the sub-section (i) cannot be given an umbrella like scope, indeed it is to the contrary, Central Government jurisdiction is essentially limited to department undertakings like Ordinance Factories, Press Note factories etc. All PSUs cannot be stated to be establishments carried on by or under the Central Government, here the legal principle is that a company is different from its share holder.
-(Reference Heavy Engineering Mazdoor Union vs The State Of Bihar & Others on 12 March, 1969) This ratio was upheld by the Constitution Bench in SAIL matter.
-Thus even if the company is a Government Company as defined in the Companies Act 2013, yet it may not be having Central Government as the Appropriate Government.
+As per the CLRA Act 1970, the appropriate Government is the same as that of the ID Act 1947, so there is congruity between the two.
+But not so for minimum wages, and here it is a restrictive definition.
+Section 2(b) of the Minimum Wages Act 1948 defines the appropriate government to be: "appropriate Government" means, in relation to any scheduled employment carried on by or under the authority of the Central Government or a railway administration, or in relation to a mine, oilfield, or major port, or any corporation established by a Central Act, the Central Government, and in relation to any other scheduled employment, the State Government; So, the Appropriate Government is the Central Government only if the establishment falls within sub-section (i), and for all others, it is the State Government.
+Going by the Golden Rule of interpretation, the sub-section (i) cannot be given an umbrella-like scope; indeed, it is to the contrary.
+Central Government jurisdiction is essentially limited to department undertakings like Ordinance Factories, Press Note factories, etc. All PSUs cannot be stated to be establishments carried on by or under the Central Government; here the legal principle is that a company is different from its shareholder.
+(Reference Heavy Engineering Mazdoor Union vs. The State Of Bihar & Others on 12 March 1969) This ratio was upheld by the Constitution Bench in the SAIL matter.
+Thus, even if the company is a Government Company as defined in the Companies Act 2013, yet it may not have the Central Government as the Appropriate Government.
+It is in this background that it was mentioned that the jurisdiction as per the MW Act could be different from the CLRA Act.

 Today From India, Mumbai